Interactive marketing: what it is and how to get it right

-At Qualifio, we truly believe in the power of interactive marketing and its ability to engage and push consumers down the conversion funnel.
+At Qualifio, we truly believe in the power of interactive marketing and its ability to engage and guide consumers through the conversion funnel.

-From the beginning, we wanted to enable brands and media groups to build relationships that go beyond more than just connections.
+From the beginning, we wanted to enable brands to build relationships that go beyond mere connections.
 We wanted every brand to find its community.

-And today, Qualifio does just that: we enable brands and media groups to successfully establish customer engagement and loyalty thanks to interactive marketing.
+And today, Qualifio does just that: we enable consumer brands to successfully boost engagement and drive revenue thanks to first- and zero-party data collection and interactive marketing.

-💡 Interactive marketing is a marketing tactic that has been used for more than a decade and requires the audience to engage with, interact with or take part in your content to make the most of the full brand experience.
+💡 Interactive marketing is a digital strategy that has been used for more than a decade encouraging consumers to actively engage with, interact with or participate in a brand’s content, creating a two-way dialogue rather than just broadcasting a message.

-It is one thing to understand the definition of interactive marketing but how can your brand put this into practice?
-We have listed here a few different types of interactive marketing you can implement in your strategy.
+It is one thing to understand the definition of interactive marketing, but how can your brand put it into practice?
+Below, we’ve listed several interactive marketing strategies you can start using.

 1. Contests

 Who doesn’t like contests promoting attractive offers and giveaways?
-This is an excellent way to engage your audience and go viral.
-In addition, by launching a contest from time to time, you give your audience an incentive to stay connected and engaged with your brand to have the chance to win other cool stuff.
+Contests are an excellent way to engage your audience and go viral.
+In addition, by launching contests from time to time, you give your audience an incentive to stay connected and engaged with your brand to have the chance to win other cool prizes.

 2. Quizzes and tests